Mission

 The New Jersey Army National Guard closed its largest combat deployment since World War II - the 2,900 soldiers of the 50th Infantry Brigade Combat Team served 10 months in Iraq - with a parade and celebration in downtown Trenton, NJ.

-The Interim Adjutant General
+The Adjutant General

-Colonel Lisa J. Hou, D.O.
+Major General Lisa J. Hou, D.O.

-Colonel Hou commands the more than 8,400 Soldiers and Airmen of the New Jersey National Guard.
+General Hou commands the more than 8,400 Soldiers and Airmen of the New Jersey National Guard.
 She leads, directs, and manages the New Jersey Department of Military and Veterans Affairs in the execution of federal and state missions.
 In addition, she manages all state veterans’ programs, commissions, and facilities in New Jersey.

-In addition to her responsibilities with DMAVA, Dr. Hou is an active Colonel in the New Jersey National Guard.
 In 2018 she became the first Joint Surgeon of the New Jersey National Guard, overseeing medical readiness and medical personnel statewide.

 Previously, Dr. Hou served in the dual roles of commander of the Medical Command and the State Surgeon.
 In those capacities, she was responsible for the medical and dental readiness of more than 6,000 soldiers.